BVE-Reborn/bve-reborn-archive/README.md

    - [bin2c](https://github.com/cwfitzgerald/bin2c) - Used for automated conversion between a file and a c/c++ array.
 This is the only portable way of including binary files within an executable.
    - binary
      - boost - used for `boost::optional`, `boost::filesystem`, and `boost::regex`.
 This is the only current binary dependency.
+   - [bsf framework](https://github.com/GameFoundry/bsf) - Used as the graphics engine and window management.
    - cmake - A single third party cmake file which enables code coverage within builds.
    - [cmake-santiziers](https://github.com/arsenm/sanitizers-cmake/tree/6947cff3a9c9305eb9c16135dd81da3feb4bf87f) - A cmake library which enables use of the the c++ sanitizers.
    - [cmake-utils](https://github.com/cwfitzgerald/cmake-utils/tree/002fbf11a9448bf4c297ac34dd31e277b9f30c1f) - A cmake library which adds a variety of helping features for ease of cmake use.